Chapter Two: Adrift

 Mom was ecstatic.
 “Little girl, you have made my year!
 I am so happy.
 I can’t wait!”

 “Me, neither,” Callie laughed.
 “But it’s over a month away, so we’ll have to make it somehow.”

-As Callie parked her car on the street in front of the old brick building where Pinnacle Personnel Services had office space, she couldn’t stop smiling at the thought of seeing her mother again.
+As Callie parked her car on the street in front of the old brick building where her employer, Pinnacle Personnel Services, had office space, she couldn’t stop smiling at the thought of seeing her mother again.
 Mina was right – it really had been too long.

 Mina noticed the change in mood right away.
 “Okay, spill,” she demanded, “what’s up?”